d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 - High **Intelligence**, **Resolve**, and **Charisma**
 - Skilled in **Academics**, **Politics**, **Persuasion**, and **Brawl**
 - Uses **Presence** to sway minds, **Celerity** when words fail
-- Keeps a **library of forbidden texts**, including Kindred manifestos and mortal revolutionary theory
+- Keeps a **private archive** of revolutionary texts, Kindred history, and mortal resistance movements

 ---

-## 🏛️ Territory & Influence
+## 🏛️ Role in the Domain

 - Operates near **UFPR and Alto da XV**
-- Holds **night salons** for Kindred, ghouls, and select mortals
+- Avoids public gatherings — prefers **one-on-one debates**, lectures, and quiet influence
-- Monitored by the Prince — seen as a potential agitator
+- Monitored by the Prince — not as a threat, but as a conscience
 - Respected by younger Kindred and feared by conservative elders

 ---

 ## 🧠 Story Hooks

-- Organizes a **Kindred symposium** that draws Anarchs, Camarilla, and independents
+- Investigates her sire’s death — uncovering **Sabbat remnants** or **Ministry involvement**
+- Debates a **Lasombra defector** in public — and wins
 - Discovers a **lost Sabbat manifesto** — and questions its truth
-- Debates a **Lasombra defector** in public — and wins
-- Offered a **Primogen seat** — but only if she silences her radical voice
+- Offered a **Primogen seat** — and must decide whether to accept power or remain a voice of dissent
-- Begins investigating her father’s disappearance — and uncovers Kindred involvement
+- Begins probing her father’s disappearance — and finds **Kindred fingerprints** in the past